carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 ~~~
 {: .language-bash}

-This command would install `tensorflow` package from `conda-forge` channel into an environment
+This command would install `tensorflow` package from `conda-forge` channel into an environment called `machine-learning-env`.
-installed into the `env/` sub-directory.

 ~~~
-$ conda install tensorflow=1.14 --channel conda-forge --prefix ./env
+$ conda install tensorflow=1.14 --channel conda-forge --name machine-learning-env
 ~~~
 {: .language-bash}